lemoncheesecake/lemoncheesecake/README.md

 The `load_testsuites` methods takes a list of `TestSuite` classes.

-The `import_testsuites_from_directory` will search for test modules in a directory named "tests" directory; each module must contain a testsuite class of the same name, meaning that if a test module is named "my_testsuite.py" then the module must contain a testsuite class named "my_testsuite".
+The `import_testsuites_from_directory` will search for test modules in a directory named "tests"; each module must contain a testsuite class of the same name, meaning that if a test module is named "my_first_testsuite.py" then the module must contain a testsuite class named "my_first_testsuite".

 ## Running the tests